tahoe-lafs/tahoe-lafs/docs/running.rst

 Create a new directory (with the button labelled "create a directory").
 Your web browser will load the new directory.
 Now if you want to be able to come back to this directory later, you have to bookmark it, or otherwise save a copy of the URL.
-If you lose URL to this directory, then you can never again come back to this directory.
+If you lose the URL to this directory, then you can never again come back to this directory.

 You can do more or less everything you want to do with a decentralized